Brexit customs plan 'could cost £20bn'

 The EU has expressed doubts about whether either option would work.

-During questioning by the Treasury Select Committee, Mr Thompson said that if ministers opted for the "max fac" solution this could cost business between £17bn and £20bn each year, reflecting the cost of customs declarations and complying with rules of origin requirements.
+During questioning by the Treasury Select Committee, Mr Thompson said that if ministers opted for the "max fac" solution this could cost UK and European businesses between £17bn and £20bn each year, reflecting the cost of customs declarations and complying with rules of origin requirements.

+At the moment, UK firms exporting to other EU countries or importing goods from the continent are not routinely required to complete goods declaration forms.

+Those doing business outside the EU must provide information about the type and value of goods, their destination and their tariff classification so that the right amount of VAT, duty or excise is paid.

-He said there were about 200 million exports to the EU each year that could require customs declarations - and a similar number of imports.
+Mr Thompson said there were about 200 million exports to the EU each year that could require customs declarations - and a similar number of imports.

 Citing research by the University of Nottingham business school and by KPMG, he said the likely cost of individual declarations was between £20 and £55 - and while an average could not be authoritatively calculated, ministers had been advised a figure of £32.50 was plausible.